itaymatza/File-Backup-System/README.md

 # File-backup-system
+Client-Server program that allows clients to register and connect to a server.
+Supports backup and restore encrypted files.
 Client-Server program that allows clients to register and connect to a server, and supports backup and restore encrypted files.

 ## Server